Market environment: Macro environment

 The final aspect of the macro-environment is the social environment, which consists of institutions and basic values and beliefs of a group of people.
 These values can also be further categorized into core beliefs, which passed on from generation to generation and very difficult to change, and secondary beliefs, which tend to be easier to influence.
 As a marketer, it is important to know the difference between the two and to focus your marketing campaign to reflect the values of a target audience.
 With entering into an age where technology has a key role in the forming of social beliefs and values, cultural diversity has developed within the world of digital communities. (i.e. Facebook, Twitter, LinkedIn).
 These digital communities consist of many groups of demographics that involve different levels of Internet usage and versatile behaviour with online purchasing.

 When dealing with the marketing environment it is important for a company to become proactive.
 By doing so, they can create the kind of environment that they will prosper in and can become more efficient by marketing in areas with the greatest customer potential.
 It is important to place equal emphasis on both the macro and micro environment and to react accordingly to changes within them.

 There are a number of common approaches how the external factors, which are mentioned in the definition of Kroon and which describe the macro environment, can be identified and examined.
 These factors indirectly affect the organization but cannot be controlled by it.
-One approach could be the PEST analysis, which includes political, economic, social and technological, whereas other variations (PESTLE or PESTEL analysis) include environmental and legal factors.
+One approach could be the PEST analysis, which includes political, economic, social and technological, whereas other variations JIT) include environmental and legal factors.
 A second approach is to use a SWOT analysis which stands for Strength, Weakness, Opportunity and Threat.